dannyvantol/laravel-virtual-storage/README.md

     ],
 ];
 ```
-Simply make a few modifications:
+Simply make a modification to the driver value:
 ```php
 return [
     ....